dokku/blog/docs/index.md

   [Release 1.1.0]: 2022/pro-release-1.1.0.md

-## [Creating a Datastore plugin]

-Ever wanted to write a datastore plugin?
-This tutorial shows how we create official datastore plugins.

-  [:octicons-arrow-right-24: Continue reading][Creating a Datastore plugin]

-  [Creating a Datastore plugin]: 2021/creating-a-datastore-plugin.md

 ## [Dokku Release 0.28.0]

 It's been a little over two weeks since our 0.28.x release landed.
 Here is a summary of what new stuff is in 0.28.x.